gbarreir42/CommitViewer/README.md

 * 🟢  =>  "repo" Command input.
 * 🔵  =>  Copy&Paste or Type in your github repository link.
 * 🟡  =>  Output.

+**The order of the Output**
+- SHA
+- Commit Message
+- Date & Hour
+- Commiter Name

 # Error Handling
 If you ever run into an error, you will be able to read this on the Console.